Updated December 15th, 2022 from July 15, 2018

 Hotel WiFi Fee

 I also hate paying for WiFi at the hotel.
-After all, it’s 2018, WiFi is free pretty much anywhere!!!
+After all, it’s 2022; WiFi is accessible pretty much anywhere!!!
 You don’t have to pay the ridiculous fee to use it for the day!
 Try this instead:

 How to Avoid it: